 Here’s the official blurb:

-For a copy of The Rebel Pirate, here’s your question:
+For an early copy of the paperback of Karen White’s The Time Between, here’s your question:

 Weekly Reading Round-Up